maxime-tournier/maxime-tournier.github.com/notes/convex-optimization.md

 [^dual-cone]: actually, the notion of dual cone can be expressed using
     only the canonical pairing between $$E$$ and its dual $$E^*$$

+[^farkas-lemma]: consider the Lorentz cone projected on the plane with
+    normal $$\mathbb{1}$$: the projection is the union of slices of the cone by planes parallel to the projection cone.
+The intersection of each slice with the cone is the surface above a parabola passing through the origin, whose shape flattens as the slice gets further from the origin.
+The union of all these subsets is the *open* half-plane plus the origin, which is not closed.